meysampg/battery_notifier/README.md

 * `-w`: continuously watch battery level at preset interval.
 The interval depends on values of '-n' and '-l'.

+* `-p`: show the remaining percentage of the battery and exit.

 * `-h`: get help message and default values of flags/options.

 ## Creating a *Systemd Service* to keep watching battery even across reboots